Why these Raymond James leaders "Go Red" for women

 For Raymond James Bank EVP and COO Amanda Stevens and Raymond James Trust VP and Trust Consultant Corliss Taylor, giving back to Go Red for Women, the American Heart Association’s signature women’s initiative, is personal.
 Both women sit on the Executive Cabinet of the Tampa Bay division of Go Red for Women and have each made it their mission to support research and education around heart disease in women.

-In honor of Wear Red Day on February 5 – a national movement in which people across the U.S. don red attire in support of women’s heart health – Amanda and Corliss sat down to discuss their involvement with the organization.
+In honor of Wear Red Day – a national movement in which people across the U.S. don red attire in support of women’s heart health – Amanda and Corliss sat down to discuss their involvement with the organization.

 Q: In your own words, can you tell me about the mission behind Go Red for Women?